xcore/sw_serial_to_ethernet/README.rst

    for such scenarios.
  * DHCP assignment may not work when S2E is connected to local network adapter of the host system.
 Static IP address setting may be used for such configurations.
- * Restoring device configuration stored at Flash at start-up exhibit inconsistent behavior.
-   Sometimes the configuration is applied properly, where as at some instances, it does not apply the configuration from Flash properly.
-This has to be investigated further.

 Support
 =======